MCygert/handball_classifier/README.md

 ### Conclusion of project
 I have very little data and probably biggest influence in performance has bad distribution of data -> a lot of passes but not so much of saves.

+### Second attemp to project
+Because I had too few materials and manually trimming videos was time-consuming I have created video player for classifying videos
+-> [Tool](https://github.com/MCygert/video_player_for_classifing).
+So I will try to gather more videos and tackle the problem once again.

 ### Things which I would like to try with this project